How To Write a Killer Product Vision

 - Directional – A good product vision gives guidance on what to do and what not to do.
 When the PM or the PO aren’t around to help, a good product vision will keep the team headed in the right direction, building what delivers on the key benefits and differentiation, and avoiding the cruft or extras that do not.

-- Actionable – In balance with the bigger picture aspiration, a good product vision is attainable through action.
+- Actionable – In balance with the bigger picture aspiration, a good product vision template is attainable through action.
 It can be made real by the development team, even if it will be over many sprints and even releases.

 - Valuable to your company – This product vision should not only satisfy your persona’s needs, it must also generate value for your company if it is to be funded and supported.
 If your product vision has a coherent line of sight to supporting company goals, it’s easier to sell your product up the chain, and to the rest of the organization.